 Fast forward to current days, and you still see some bottle trees made from actual trees or branches.
-But usually they’re made from copper pipe or wooden dowels.
+But usually, they’re made from copper piping or wooden dowels.
 We’re using copper pipe for this project.

 How to Make a DIY Bottle Tree Sculpture

 Links may be affiliate links.
 We may make a small commission if you purchase through them.